B5/ B29 - Grid reference SP060835

 The millpool, which was drained in 1883 allegedly after a high incidence of suicides, became the site of the BBC Pebble Mill studios from c1960.
 The building was demolished in 2005 when services transferred to the Mailbox in the City Centre.

-The Birmingham Dental Hospital and School of Dentistry has been built on the site and takes its first students and patients in September 2015.
+The Birmingham Dental Hospital and School of Dentistry has been built on the site and took its first students and patients in September 2015.
+It is part of a development by Calthorpe Estates christened the Edgbaston Medical Quarter with 550 medical companies, over 180 medical organisations, 80 hospitals and specialist care centres, 44 GP clinics and routine care facilities and 23 training facilities.

 Roughly on the site of the mill buildings stands the entrance building to the Birmingham Nature Centre, formerly the Birmingham Natural History Museum.